 Some of these dishes may seem unfamiliar at first but don’t let that stop you from enjoying them.
 The exotic taste is what makes them so amazing.
 Gain some new culinary experiences as you make and eat them as well.

-It’s impossible to talk about German cuisine without mentioning the infamous pretzels.
-These are often eaten as snacks, but pair them alongside some cheese sauce and you will instantly have a crowd-pleasing appetizer.
+It’s impossible to talk about German cuisine without mentioning the famous pretzels.
+These delectable street foods from Germany are often eaten as snacks, but pair them alongside some cheese sauce and you will instantly have a crowd-pleasing appetizer.

 If you’re already too familiar with the American version, make it in the German style instead.
 Bavarian pretzels’ middle parts are quite thick and get thinner towards the end.
 They are also quite pillowy soft and light with a similar texture to bread.